 The Fund may invest in foreign securities by purchasing depositary receipts, including American Depositary Receipts ("ADRs"), European Depositary Receipts ("EDRs") and Global Depositary Receipts ("GDRs").
 These securities may not necessarily be denominated in the same currency as the securities which they represent.
 Generally, ADRs, in registered form, are denominated in U.S. dollars and are designed for use in the U.S. securities markets, GDRs, in bearer form, are issued and designed for use outside the United States and EDRs (also referred to as Continental Depositary Receipts ("CDRs")), in bearer form, may be denominated in other currencies and are designed for use in European securities markets.
 ADRs are receipts typically issued by a U.S. bank or trust company evidencing ownership of the underlying securities.
 EDRs are European receipts evidencing a similar arrangement.
 GDRs are receipts typically issued by non-United States banks and trust companies that evidence ownership of either foreign or domestic securities.
-For purposes of the Fund's investment policies, ADRs, GDR or EDR representing ownership of common stock will be treated as common stock.
+For purposes of the Fund's investment policies, ADRs, GDRs and EDRs are deemed to have the same classification as the underlying securities they represent.
+Thus, an ADR, GDR or EDR representing ownership of common stock will be treated as common stock.